 To thrive in the future, it’s essential that your firm can quickly adapt to change.
 And to do that, your organisation needs to believe it can.

 It’s common to think that talent is fixed – you either have it or you don’t.
 If you have this mindset, then your focus will be on finding and retaining talent, not developing it.
 But to thrive going forward, firms need to adopt a growth mindset.

 That means while things might come easier to some than others, everyone can learn and improve.
 Any firm that doesn’t believe its staff are capable of adapting to changes to the way they perform their roles is going to struggle to execute a successful digital transformation.

 Outlook for the future

 We don’t know what changes are coming in our industry, so it needs to be a core value of a firm to build teams that are capable of rising to the challenge, with agility, to whatever the next obstacle is .
 To achieve this, it’s essential to move away from “that’s the way we’ve always done it” thinking.
 Instead, focus on experimenting, testing, and learning new ways of delivering client value.

 Learn more about Digital Audit from the experts.

-As part of our campaign to drive adoption of the Digital Audit, we’re running a live virtual event at 12:00 GMT on 19 May.
+As part of our campaign to drive adoption of the Digital Audit, we’re running a virtual event at 1:00 AEST on 25 May.

 This is your chance to hear from industry leaders on the opportunities and the need to innovate now.
 You’ll also get insights from practicing auditors on realising the benefits of adopting the Digital Audit.